 How to get around Ireland on your day trips from Dublin

-Renting a car is a great option to take day trips from Dublin as the roads are scenic and easy to drive on.
+Renting a car from Dublin and going on an Ireland road trip is a great option, as the roads are scenic and easy to drive on.
 However they do drive on the left side of the road, so if you aren’t comfortable with that or want a more economical option, they exist.

 Dublin has an excellent public transportation network of trains and buses to other parts of the country.
 Check the Bus Eireann website to see the bus timetables and book online.
 I took the bus throughout Ireland and it was super easy.
 They even have free wi-fi on board!
 Ireland also has an extensive railway system, which is a lovely, relaxing way to get around the country and take in the scenery.